 Scroll Two-Stage Wiring Diagram

-Once you have done that hopefully you will have solved your problem.
+Once you have done that hopefully, you will have solved your problem.
 If not then you will likely have to call an HVAC technician to make the following check.
 It is testing the two-stage condenser control board and solenoid in the condensing unit.
 That Amana has a Copeland Two-Stage scroll compressor.
-It is uses a solenoid on the compressor to switch a plate inside the compressor.
+It uses a solenoid on the compressor to switch a plate inside the compressor.
 The plate has a small hole and big hole.
-The big hole is for second stage while the little hole is for single stage or low stage.
+The big hole is for second-stage while the little hole is for single stage or low stage.